baconjs/baconjs.github.io/content/tutorials/1_Registration_Form.md

 ```

 Better!
 In fact, there's already a `textFieldValue` function available in [Bacon.UI](https://github.com/raimohanska/Bacon.UI.js/blob/master/Bacon.UI.js),
-and it happens to be incluced in the code already so you can just go with
+and it happens to be included in the code already so you can just go with

 ```javascript
 username = Bacon.UI.textFieldValue($("#username input"))